asoonami/personal-user-manual/README.md

 ## What Demotivates Me
 - Lack of autonomy to operate and make day-to-day decisions.
-- Don't beat around the busy.
-I appreciate clear and straightforward communication, especially on tough topics.
+- I appreciate clear and straightforward communication, especially on tough topics and feedback.
+No need to beat around the bush.
 - Saying one thing and doing another.
-- Lack of planning on your part does not constitute to emergency on my part.
-If in such situation, I respond well to request-for-collaboration.
+- Lack of planning on your part does not constitute to emergency on my part, but if you need help, asking politely and I will be happy to collaborate.

 ## My Values (and what I value in others)
 - Empathy and the ability to see another point-of-view
 - Growth mindset, and room to make mistakes and learnings that come with that
-- Help others to help themselves
+- Helping others help themselves

 ## My Blind Spots
 - My dry sense of humor can feel snarky.
 You can say to me "that sounded snarky or disrespectful" and I will know I crossed the line.
 - I can come across as blunt when I am focused on finding a solution to a problem.
 You can say to me "I don't think that's your intent but it hurts my feeling".
-- Facilitating convos in a way that is win-win all around.

 ## My Pet Peeves
 - Invites for early AM meeting tomorrow sent after COB today.
-- Be blindsided in front coworkers and making me look dumb
+- Be blindsided in front of coworkers and making me look dumb.
 - Using what I called "Americana 401" sayings.
 I didn't grow up here so I don't always get the references.

 ###### Acknowledgement: